-Modern & Contemporary Writing
+Modern & Contemporary Writing (Creative Writing)

 Modern & Contemporary Writing introduces students to a range of British and Irish texts from the modern and contemporary period.
 It begins with modernist texts from the 1920s, before considering politically-engaged writing from the 1930s, and the emergence of postmodern literature in the years after the Second World War.
 The final part of the course considers more contemporary literature, including writing from a postcolonial perspective.
 The course asks students to investigate how literature across a range of genres responds to the broad historical trends and specific events of the age.
 These might include modernism, the political situation in the 1930s, post-War postmodernity, and postcolonialism.
 New and contemporary movements and traditions in British/Irish literature will be explored in the final part of the course.
 The module will also include visits from contemporary writers.
 These contemporary works will be used as springboards and inspiration for the students own creative work, and students will be encouraged to develop a critical sense of their creative work in its contemporary context.